St. John's College (Annapolis/Santa Fe): Middle Eastern Classics program

 The Master of Arts in Middle Eastern Classics (MAMEC) was established in 2025.
 Like the MAEC, this program is only available through the Santa Fe campus, and is designed to be completed in three semesters.
 The MAMEC program invites students to engage with works that have influenced both Jewish and Muslim philosophy, science, and literature.
 Only the fourth degree offered by St. John's College, the aim of Middle Eastern Classics program is shed light onto texts and authors sometimes overlooked in Western curricula, as these important writings have shaped the course of philosophy, religion, and poetry across centuries.
 The program is an exploration of Middle Eastern texts as living works that are as relevant today as they were centuries ago.
-While not a complete list, students can expect to encounter the writings of Plato, Aristotle, Plotinus, al-Fārābī, Maimonides, ‘Ibn al-‘Arabī, and Rūmī, while also reading the Epic of Gilgamesh, Tanakh, and Qur’ān.
+While not a complete list, students can expect to encounter the writings of Plato, Aristotle, Plotinus, al-Fārābī, Maimonides, 'Ibn al-'Arabī, and Rūmī, while also reading the Epic of Gilgamesh, Tanakh, and Qur'ān.
 Students also take a language, either classical Arabic or classical Hebrew.

 Mitchell Art Museum

-In 1989, with a generous gift from Elizabeth Myers Mitchell and her husband Carlton Mitchell (a well-known sailor), the college built a campus gallery known as the Elizabeth Myers Mitchell Art Gallery to present museum-quality exhibitions to the greater Annapolis community.
+In 1989, with a generous gift from Elizabeth Myers Mitchell and her husband Carlton Mitchell (a sailor), the college built a campus gallery known as the Elizabeth Myers Mitchell Art Gallery to present museum-quality exhibitions to the greater Annapolis community.
 In 2014, the gallery achieved national accreditation from the American Alliance of Museums.
 In 2023, the name was changed to the Elizabeth Myers Mitchell Art Museum to celebrate the accreditation.